JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setEndPunctuation(patterns): An array of symbols that deep sentence detector will consider as an end of sentence punctuation.
 Defaults to ".", "!", "?"

 **Example:**

+Refer to the [DeepSentenceDetector](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.sbd.deep.DeepSentenceDetector) Scala docs for more details on the API.

 {% highlight python %}
 deep_sentence_detector = DeepSentenceDetector() \